|The "Tool Time" Approach

 feelings, not events.
 Attitude is always the father of

 Step B is Tool #4 – recognizing irrational thinking.
-It’s
+It’s called

-talk into public speech”.
+into public speech”.
 Step D is Tool #5 – correcting

 irrational thinking.
 Step E is finding new ways to look at

 things that allow people to generate a more functional

 amount of emotion.
 I sometimes add a Step F for

 them.
 They are the most effective way to communicate

 with others.
 Learning to use them can also be a way of

 putting your behavior where you want your attitude to be.